 - You can see the tongue when you pull down the bottom lip

-- Their jaws move in circles as opposed to a rapid back and forth movement
+- Their jaws drop and pause as opposed to a rapid back and forth movement

 - Their cheeks are full and rounded

 - You should be able to see your baby swallowing.
 The pattern should be suck-suck-suck-suck-swallow.
 (However many sucks your baby takes before each swallow will vary, of course)

 - Once feeding is over, your nipple is not flattened, red, white, or damaged in any way

 - Any discomfort ends quickly after getting the baby latched on

 - Your baby ends the feeding with signs of satiety/satisfaction.
 These signs include: the baby looks relaxed, “falls” off the breast, has open hands, and/or falls asleep

 Breastfeeding should not hurt when done correctly, and there should be minimal discomfort for both the baby and mom.
 When the baby has latched incorrectly, painful symptoms can arise like cracked or dry nipples, blocked ducts, and even mastitis.
 This is not normal, and is a sign that the breastfeeding technique may need to be adjusted.
 Remember, each mama and her baby will be different, so experiment with different techniques to find which one works best for you and your breastfeeding journey will go swimmingly.